jmarranz/itsnat_server/spitut/README.txt

-Tutorial: Single Page Interface Web Site With ItsNat
+Tutorial: Single Page Interface SEO Compatible Web Site With ItsNat
 ----------------------------------------------------

 Shows how to build web sites with the same capabilities as page based